About the Biobank at NIPH

 As well as whole blood, plasma, DNA, RNA and urine, the Biobank can handle other diverse samples such as serum, faeces, breast milk – to discuss storage of these or other sample types, please contact the Biobank.

-The Biobank has well-established routines and back-up facilities to ensure the safe storage and processing of biological samples and achieved ISO 9001-2008 certification in 2014.
+The Biobank has well-established routines and back-up facilities to ensure the safe storage and processing of biological samples and achieved ISO 9001:2008 certification in 2014, valid for the scope “Receiving, processing, storage and retrieval of biological material.”
+In 2017 the Biobank was recertified according to the ISO 9001:2015 standard.
 All equipment is regularly maintained for optimal performance.

 All our employees have technical or academic background in areas such as chemistry, biochemistry and microbiology.